Four Seasons Introduces Industry's First Fully Customizable Sleep Experience

 In celebration of World Sleep Day onMarch 14, 2014, Four Seasons will host Twitter chatsThursday, March 13at9:00 pm EDTand onFriday, March 14from3:00 pm EDT.
 Participants will include a Dream Team of Four Seasons sleep experts as well as Dr.Carol Ashand dream guru Kelly Sullivan Walden,

 Join the conversation on Twitter via#inbedwithFS,and for more undercover tips, content and more, follow @FourSeasons on Twitter and Instagram and visit Four Seasons Facebook and Pinterest communities.

 For more articles and interviews about all aspects of sleep including fun facts, useful tips, sleep stories from the road and an interactive tour of a Four Seasons room, visit FourSeasonsMagazine.com/SignatureSleep.

 About Four Seasons Hotels and Resorts

-Founded in 1960, Four Seasons continues to define the future of luxury hospitality with extraordinary imagination, unwavering commitment to the highest standards of quality, and the most genuine and customised service.
-Currently operating 105 hotels, resorts and residences in major city centres and resort destinations in 43 countries, and with more than 50 projects in development, Four Seasons consistently ranks among the world"s best hotels and most prestigious brands in reader polls, traveller reviews and industry awards.
+Founded in 1960, Four Seasons Hotels and Resorts is dedicated to perfecting the travel experience through continual innovation and the highest standards of hospitality.
+Currently operating 106 hotels, resorts and residences in major city centres and resort destinations in 44 countries, and with more than 50 projects under planning or development, Four Seasons consistently ranks among the world's best hotels and most prestigious brands in reader polls, traveller reviews and industry awards.
 For more information and reservations, visit fourseasons.com.
 For the latest news, visit press.fourseasons.com and follow @FourSeasonsPR on Twitter.